YesWeHack is delighted to be included in the 2018 Gartner Market Guide for Application Crowdtesting Services.

-Through our Bounty Factory platform, you benefit from an extremely wide range of skills, since each one of the thousands of registered researchers brings its own methodology and technique – where a traditional audit never involves more than a few consultants.
+Through our Bug Bounty platform, you benefit from an extremely wide range of skills, since each one of the thousands of registered researchers brings its own methodology and technique - where a traditional audit never involves more than a few consultants.

 Bug Bounty's beneficiary organizations also improve their image by demonstrating their commitment to cybersecurity and customer data protection - as practiced by OVH and BlaBlaCar in France.
 As for researchers, they build their reputation as experts through the recognition they receive from our programs and their place in our rankings.

 YesWeHack offers different Bug Bounty program modes: private (restricted community of researchers), public (extended community), internal (dedicated application), on site (especially for connected objects).
 The test perimeters include websites, mobile apps, infrastructure and IoT.